ExLibrisGroup/primo-explore-package/VIEW_CODE/js/README.md

 ![Altmetrics example 2 image](../../help_files/js6.png "Altmetrics 2 example")

-- Edit  primo-explore/custom/js/custom.js file and add a component declaration for the `prmFullViewAfter` directive
+- Edit  primo-explore/custom/js/custom.js file and add: a component declaration for the `prmFullViewAfter` directive, and a component declaration for the `myInstitutionComponent`

-- Add a binding definition the input parentCtrl
+- Add a binding definition the input parentCtrl for both components
 ```
     bindings: {parentCtrl: '<'},
 ```
-- Add a controller definition:
+- Add a controller definition for the `myInstitutionComponent` component:
 ```
-    controller: 'FullViewAfterController',
+    controller: 'MyInstitutionComponentController',
 ```
 - Define a controller that populates the doi and loads the Altmetrics js file
 ```
-app.controller('FullViewAfterController', ['angularLoad', function (angularLoad) {
+app.controller('MyInstitutionComponentController', ['angularLoad', function (angularLoad) {
         var vm = this;
         vm.doi = vm.parentCtrl.item.pnx.addata.doi[0] || '';